Engee documentation

 Yes

-# Polar pattern (dB) — polar directional pattern of the acoustic element
+# Polar pattern (dB) — polar radiation pattern of an acoustic element

 Vector / matrix of real numbers